xiaonanln/tickchan/README.md

 # tickchan
-tickchan can tick multiple chan time.Time in one ticker can greatly optimize performance for programs with a large number of tickers
+tickchan can tick multiple chan time.Time in one ticker

+Can greatly optimize performance for programs with a large number of tickers